 - It’s a diamond bit which again means it’s very gentle on the natural nails

 - The more rounded and nubbier tip is so much more gentle than the extreme point of the Flame bit which makes your cuticle work go SO much faster because you aren’t worried about going too far and poking your client.
 This bit has saved me on super busy days.

 - You can use this bit on the actual skin as well to help exfoliate the dead skin with no risk of cutting your client!

 - The sort of bulbous and less tapered belly of the bit can dig a little bit more into the nail while you are busy focusing on the cuticles.
-Takes a little bit more spacial awareness on the way you are angling the bit, because if you let it dig, it’ll indent the nail.
+Takes a little bit more spatial awareness on the way you are angling the bit because if you let it dig, it’ll indent the nail.

 - I tend to find that it’s much harder to really get up in there especially in the hard corners of the cuticle because of the more bulbous belly of the bit holding it back.
 Take my word with a grain of salt though, I am a really intense perfectionist that definitely needs to chill out most of the time.

 - Sometimes if you aren’t able to get into the trickier areas of the cuticles and sidewalls with a thicker bit, your gel application will tell on you and not be as smooth as you want.